 Movies make great FREE summer activities for kids!
 Let’s all go to the movies…

 Movies are great low-cost or sometimes even FREE summer activities for kids.
 Here are some options for movie viewing that I’ve found.

 Cinemark Summer Movie Clubhouse: 10 movies for only $5.
 That comes out to just $0.50 per movie!
 In addition, you can purchase tickets the day of for just $1.

 Kids Bowl Free: Each kid will score 2 FREE games of bowling per day.
-Head over here and click your state on the map to find a participating location near you.
+Find a participating location near you and sign up now.
 Please note: Taxes and shoe rental fees apply and vary by location.

 Kids Skate Free: Kids 12 and under can skate for FREE this summer at participating Kids Skate FREE Rinks.
 Go here to find a location near you and sign your kids up to snag their FREE skating passes.
 Hours and additional fees (including skate rental fees) vary based on location.